eliot-geek/Profession-CSharp-Developer/1. Introduction to the profession .NET Developer/02WriteVsWriteLine/README.md

 3. Add a Console.ReadLine statement to prevent the console window from closing after the program executes.

 Note: To close the application, the user needs to press the Enter key.

-Evaluation Criteria: The program should display the message specified in the task using both the Console.Write and Console.WriteLine methods.
-The application should not close until the user presses the Enter key.